japaric/steed/README.md

 "Best effort" level of support.
-Using some features that require architecture specific code, like threads, may panic at runtime if the work to support that feature has not been done yet (`unimplemented!()`).
+Using some features that require architecture specific code, like threads, may panic at runtime if the work to support that feature has not been done yet (i.e. `unimplemented!()`).
 We don't block PRs if CI tests don't pass on these platforms:

 - `mips-unknown-linux-steed`